MRCollective/ChameleonForms/README.md

 We have a [continuous integration build](https://ci.appveyor.com/project/MRCollective/chameleonforms) in AppVeyor that automatically builds and runs tests when we push/merge to master as well as all pull requests and generates the NuGet packages that we can publish to NuGet.org at the click of a button.
 This is implemented using the [MRCollective AppVeyor yml](https://github.com/MRCollective/AppVeyorConfig).

+### Documentation

+We are using [DocFX](https://dotnet.github.io/docfx/) to generate the documentation.
+The documentation consists of three parts:

+1. The shiny homepage
+2. The main documentation area, which is generated off a bunch of Markdown files
+3. The API documentation, which is auto-generated from the xmldoc comments in the source code

+To see the documentation:

+1. `choco install docfx` (Windows); `brew install docfx` (Mac); [Other](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html#2-use-docfx-as-a-command-line-tool)
+2. `> docfx docfx.json`
+3. The documentation site will be running at <http://localhost:8080/>

+The key files to look for to modify the documentation are:

+1. `docfx.json` - DocFX config
+2. `toc.yml` - Table of contents
+3. `index.md` - Homepage
+4. `docs/templates/chameleonforms/*.*` - Template
+5. `docs/*.*` - Documentation files

 ### Code coverage

 To see code coverage, ensure you have [ReportGenerator](https://github.com/danielpalme/ReportGenerator) installed: